 “It was the simplest way of creating an IT Help Desk that I could possibly have thought of.”

-“Importantly, we were able to bring in our office operations and HR staff on it.
-So questions that would maybe come into the IT Help Desk that weren’t related to IT don’t get lost in translation.
+“We were able to bring in our office operations and HR staff on Spoke.
+Questions that would come into the IT Help Desk that weren’t related to IT don’t get lost in translation.
 I don’t have to forward a ticket or create another thread.
-It was really nice to be able to put everything under one roof.”
+It was really nice to be able to put everything under one roof,” Steven says.